 The first step to choosing a career is to make sure you are actually willing to commit to pursuing the career.
 You don’t want to waste your time doing something you don’t want to do.
 If you’re new here, you should read about:

 Still unsure if becoming an industrial organizational psychologist is the right career path?
 Take the free CareerExplorer career test to find out if this career is right for you.
 Perhaps you are well-suited to become an industrial organizational psychologist or another similar career!

 Described by our users as being “shockingly accurate”, you might discover careers you haven’t thought of before.

 How to become an Industrial Organizational Psychologist

-Those who want to work in the field will be expected to have an undergraduate degree in psychology, as well as a relevant post-graduate degree in industrial organizational psychology.
-The majority of universities around the world offer degrees in psychology, but it is important for budding industrial organizational psychologists to ensure that both their undergraduate and post graduate qualifications come from an accredited institution.
+Those who want to work in this field need a Bachelor's Degree in Psychology, as well as a Master's Degree in Industrial and Organizational Psychology.
+It is important to ensure that both undergraduate and post graduate qualifications come from an accredited institution.

 Unlike other branches of psychology, this field does not involve a lot of one-to-one or clinical contact; it is focused on groups of individuals as a whole.
 Industrial organizational psychologists need to have an aptitude for working with and understanding people.
 Those who work within a business will have to liaise with various members of the organization's structure.
 This can include HR teams, managers, and CEOs.

 Individuals who would prefer to work in an academic arena will most likely need a doctoral degree.